The next week went by in a blur as Rhin-Lotharingie began to mobilize for war.

 As Albert sat down at the staff table, he looked over to a Lotharin professor and they had an exchange.
 Kaede did not know the lady's name.
 However it seems that ever since Duke Gaston, the combat and art instructor, left to join the war, she had been elevated to the role of the senior professor.
 For a moment Albert and her jousted verbally.
 Then, with an obvious sigh, the lady stood up and her gloved hand cupped her throat for a second before she spoke out:

 "May I have your attention please."

 Despite the polite words, her magically amplified voice did not speak them in the tone of a request, but as an order.

 Under her commanding presence, the entire dining hall quieted down within seconds.
-Even the nobles not obligated to obey him fell silent in respect and courtesy.
+Even the nobles fell silent in respect and courtesy.

 Kaede's stomach twisted itself in knots as she anxiously awaited the bad news that almost undoubtedly involved Pascal.

 "First, His Holiness Pope Vigilius has recognized the late Duke Guy of Avro-Calent, as a martyr of the faith and canonized him as a saint..."